-The City maintains only one governmental fund, the general fund.
-Information is presented in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances for the general fund.
+The City maintains three governmental funds: the General Fund, the Municipal Road Aid Fund, and the American Rescue Plan Act Fund.
+Information is presented in the governmental fund balance sheet and the governmental fund statement of revenues, expenditures, and changes in fund balances for the general fund.

-The City adopts an annual appropriated budget for its major governmental fund.
-A budgetary comparison schedule has been provided for this fund to demonstrate compliance with the budget, see table of contents.
+The City adopts an annual appropriated budget for its general fund.
+A budgetary comparison schedule has been provided for the general fund to demonstrate compliance with the budget, see table of contents.

-Management's Discussion and Analysis (continued) For the Year Ended June 30, 2021
+Management's Discussion and Analysis (continued) For the Year Ended June 30, 2023